learn-co-curriculum/variable-readme/README.md

 > Note: The syntax of `#{current_president}` simply injects the value of the variable `current_president` into the string.
 This is called [Interpolation](http://stackoverflow.com/questions/10076579/string-concatenation-vs-interpolation-in-ruby) and we'll cover it later -- but think of it as `"In 2014, the president was" + current_president` where you are adding that value to a string.

-`num_one`, `num_two`, `sum`, and `current_president` are all **variables**.
+`first_number`, `second_number`, `sum`, and `current_president` are all **variables**.
 Much like in math, variables are words or characters that hold values.
 In algebra, however, variables are only placeholders for numbers.
 In Ruby, a variable can point to almost any type of value including numbers, strings, arrays, and hashes.

 ## What is a Variable

 As the examples above show, variables allow us to store information.
-We tell our computer to set aside some space to hold that information so we can retrieve that information later.
-It is the location where the information resides, when we need the information we know just where to look.
+We tell our computer to set aside some space to hold that information so we can retrieve it later.
+A variable is the location where the information resides, when we need it we know just where to look.

 #### A Variable has a Name